zuozhenggh/learning-library/developer-library/converged-db/converged-db-on-premises/graph/graph.md

     ./02_graph_client.sh
     </copy>
     ```
-Below screenshot is an example how Connection to a PGX server using Jshell looks like
+The below screenshot is an example of what a Connection to a PGX server using Jshell looks like

     ![](./images/IMGG4.PNG " ")